joseamadorg/mercado-shops-/README.md

 customizations of title, description, category, external reference, integrations via iframe, modal, and redirection, with configurable auto-returning, max installments, payment method exclusion setup, and sandbox/debug options.<br />
-*Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*

 **Custom checkout**<br />
 This feature enables merchants to have the custom checkout, a more integrated type of checkout with customized views and more intuitive flow from the cart to the payment page.<br />
-*Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*

 **Tickets**<br />
 This option enables merchants to give their customers the option to pay via tickets.<br />
-*Available for Argentina, Brazil, Chile, Colombia, Mexico and Venezuela*
+*Available for Argentina, Brazil, Chile, Colombia, Mexico, Peru and Venezuela*

 -----------